nkansagara/libmodbus/README.md

 See *tests/README* for a description of each program.

+Tests are built by default, but this can be disable by setting the variable `BUILD_TESTING` to OFF.

-For a quick test of libmodbus, you can run the following programs in two shells:
+For a quick manual test of libmodbus, you can run the following programs in two shells:

 1. ./unit-test-server
 2. ./unit-test-client

 By default, all TCP unit tests will be executed (see --help for options).

-It's also possible to run the unit tests with `make check`.
+It's also possible to run the unit tests with ctest:

+    cmake -GNinja path/to/libmodbus
+	ninja
+    ctest

 To report a bug or to contribute
 --------------------------------